Kariyushi shirt: Design

-Kariyushi shirts manufactured in Okinawa for local Okinawan residents are usually adorned with characteristic Okinawan designs found in traditional Okinawan arts, shisā temple guardian designs, and simple floral patterns in muted colors.
+Kariyushi shirts manufactured in Okinawa for local Okinawan residents are usually adorned with characteristic Okinawan designs found in traditional Okinawan arts, shisa temple guardian designs, and simple floral patterns in muted colors.
 They are often used to promote tourism in Okinawa, and have been established in replacing the standard white shirt and tie for Okinawan office workers during the summer.
 In 2005, the Cool Biz campaign prompted members of the Okinawan cabinet, mostly in central government, to wear the shirt during work hours.

 Kariyushi shirts were created based on the Aloha shirt, generally designed with short sleeves and an open collar.
 They usually have buttons, sometimes as a complete button-down shirt, and sometimes just down to the chest (pullover).
 Kariyushi shirts usually have a left chest pocket sewn in, often with attention to ensure the printed pattern remains continuous.
 The shirts are cut short so that they can hang comfortably outside the pants.
 Patterns on the shirt use motifs from scenery characteristic to Okinawa such as bitter melons, hirami lemons, and Okinawan dragon boats.

 The price of the shirts can vary from a few thousand yen for cheaper versions to several tens of thousands of yen for high-grade shirts made from musa basjoo "Japanese fiber banana", similar to Hawaiian tapa cloth.

 Many variations of the shirt debuted from 2000.
 Shirts with longer sleeves were designed for women who were concerned with sunburn, and formal designs made from black fabrics for ceremonial events were sold.

 Currently, wearing kariyushi shirts is promoted during the period of April to November.
 During this period, a large percentage of local government personnel wear the kariyushi shirt.
 In September 1999, the Okinawa parliamentary body gave permission for members to wear the shirt inside the parliamentary chambers.
-Many of these members currently wear the shirt and progress is being made for the local assembly to wear the shirts.
+A number of these members currently wear the shirt and progress is being made for the local assembly to wear the shirts.
 Post office workers and Japan Transocean Air have their own characteristic shirt which they wear in the summer as part of their uniform.
 Even members at branch offices belonging to Okinawan companies located outside of Okinawa wear the shirt on "casual Friday".